christopheraue/m-ruby-concurrently/USAGE.md

 ```

-## Flow of control
+## Flow of control and Troubleshooting

 To explain when code is run (and when it is not) it is necessary to understand
 a little bit more about the way Concurrently works.

 Concurrently lets every thread run an {Concurrently::EventLoop event loop}.
 These event loops are responsible for watching IOs and scheduling evaluations
 of concurrent procs.
-They *do not* run at the exact same time (e.g. on another
+They **must never be interrupted, blocked or overloaded.**
-cpu core) parallel to your application's code.
-Instead, your code yields to the
+A healthy event loop is one that can respond to new events immediately.

-event loop if it waits for something with `#wait` or one of the `#await_*`
+Event loops *do not* run at the exact same time (e.g. on another cpu core)
-methods.
-And the event loop yields back to a waiting evaluation in your code
+parallel to your application's code.
+Instead, your code yields to them if it
-when it can be resumed.
+waits for something. **An event loop is (and only is) entered if your code

-So, the general rule of thumb is: **The event loop is (and only is) entered if
+calls `#wait` or one of the `#await_*` methods.** Later, when your code can
-your code calls `#wait` or one of the `#await_*` methods.**
+be resumed the event loop yields back to it.

-This can lead to the following effects:
+These properties of event loops can lead to the following effects:

 ### A concurrent proc is scheduled but never run